BrakInBadjas/-POCSz/README.md

 # Python Requirements

 - PIP (For installing dependencies)
-- pycrypto
 - PyMySQL
 - pySerial
 - Kivy

-To install Python Requirements, Please make sure you have PIP installed, then run setup.bat
 =======

 # Arduino Requirements
 ### Libraries
 - MFRC522

-# Instalation
+# Installation
 =======
-# Hardware instalation
+# Software installation
+For MAC:
-1. Install the pyton requirements
+1. Install the python requirements
 2. Install the arduino requirements
 3. Upload the [sketch.ino](/Arduino/sketch/sketch.ino) to the Arduino
 4. Change the values in [db.py](/Python/db.py) and [readSerial.py](/Python/readSerial.py) to reflect your current environment and the db settings
 5. Run [readSerial.py](/Python/readSerial.py)

+For Windows:
+1. Run setup.bat
+If there are problems with the Kivy installation, check the installation of Microsoft Visual Studio.
+Microsoft Visual Studio 2015 is required.

 # Hardware setup
 ## RDIF